nyg/opaque-impl/README.md

 JSON is used to transmit data between the client and the server, and as mentioned in the Python doc, *unlike pickle, deserializing untrusted JSON does not in itself create an arbitrary code execution vulnerability*.

-### Limitation
+### Limitations

-This PoC can register only one user…
+This PoC can register only one user… And the H' function is not secure.

 ## Execution